The role of the judge:

-John Mercer has more than 40 years’ experience in pitched roofing.
+Independent consultant John Mercer has more than 40 years’ experience in pitched roofing.
 In 1985, he joined Sandtoft Roof Tiles as a sales representative, and in 1992, he started the company’s technical department, which enabled him to develop detailed knowledge of the use of roofing materials and systems, together with all relevant standards and building regulations.
 This included designing and writing specifications for complete roofing systems.
-John has also designed many roofing accessory products and systems in that time.
-For example, he has worked with a software developer to produce online technical tools for estimating, roof tile fixing calculating and specification writing.
-For the last 25 years, John has been a member of several industry committees and expert groups, responsible for writing and revising British and European roofing standards.
+John has also designed many roofing accessory products and systems in that time, including an online technical tool for estimating, roof tile fixing calculating and specification writing.
+For the last 27 years, John has been a member of several industry committees and expert groups, responsible for writing and revising British and European roofing standards.
 He was also chairman of the Roof Tile Association technical committee for eight years until 2017.
 Since May 2018, John continues to work in the industry as an independent consultant.

 Chris Miller, managing director of The Roofing Corporation has more than 30 years’ experience in the roofing industry.
 The successful family-run business specialises in traditional slating, handmade clay tiles, specialist lead works and various flat roof coverings.
 Currently employing 12 full-time employees, which includes four CITB apprentices, The Roofing Corporation prides itself on offering bespoke methods, such as adding personal touches to jobs to make them unique.
 Chris is passionate about training and up-skilling to a professional level, believing you should never stop learning.